 Moreover, the datasets aren’t limited to individual customers.
 With the introduction of Creative Cloud a decade ago, the number of subscribers for Adobe products has increased exponentially, creating further data points and attributes.
 As a candidate, you’ll be vetted thoroughly before being employed as a Data Engineer at Adobe.

-In this article, we’ll discuss the interview process and common types of questions, and we’ll share a few tips to help you prepare better for your dream role at Adobe.
+In this article, we’ll discuss the process and common types of Adobe Data Engineer interview questions, and we’ll share a few tips to help you prepare better for this dream role.

 As an aspiring Adobe Data Engineer, having an elaborate idea about the interview process for the role is pretty important to fine-tune your approach and answer accordingly.
 However, the steps often vary depending on the location and role.
 Here is a general overview of the interview process for the Data Engineer role at Adobe: